Crescent (bicycle)

 Crescent is a Swedish bicycle brand.

 Crescent started production in 1908.
-Although Crescent is a Swedish brand, its roots had begun in Chicago, where Western Wheel Works manufactured bikes with the same brand.
+Although Crescent is a Swedish brand, its roots began in Chicago, where Western Wheel Works manufactured bikes with the same brand.

 Crescent's factory is located in Varberg, Sweden.
 There is also a bicycle museum.

 in late 1990s, Crescent has been part of Cycleurope, also Monark and Bianchi.

 Mopeds and Strollers

 Crescent started to make mopeds in 1952 and Strollers in 2007.

 Boats

 Crescent started to make also boats in 1957.